Every morning on my way to work, I walk past an American masterpiece.

 The building became one of architect Louis Sullivan’s most famous; Sullivan, along with Frank Lloyd Wright and Henry Hobson Richardson, are considered the big three American architects who left their mark on Buffalo.

 Now, each architect’s signature designs are being prepared for the New Buffalo.
-Between the Guaranty’s interpretive center, the first floor completion of Wright’s Darwin Martin House restoration, and the redevelopment of the Richardson Olmsted Complex after 40 years of dormancy, Buffalo in 2017 will cement its status as a leading American city for architectural tourism.
+Between the Guaranty’s interpretive center, the completion of Wright’s Martin House Complex restoration, and the redevelopment of the Richardson Olmsted Campus after 40 years of dormancy, Buffalo has cemented its status as a leading American city for architectural tourism.